ravendesignsystem/rds/.github/ISSUE_TEMPLATE/block-qa.md

 ---
-name: Block QA
+name: Block/Component QA
-about: QA checklist for new RDS blocks.
+about: QA checklist for new RDS blocks and components.
 title: ''
 labels: ''
 assignees: ''